I'm a

 Why night works are required

 Most investigations for this project can be completed during the day.
-However, because some locations are close to live motorway lanes, undertaking this work during the day would create significant disruption to traffic.
+However, some locations are close to live motorway lanes, where daytime work would cause significant disruption to traffic.

 At the request of NZ Transport Agency Waka Kotahi (NZTA), these works will be completed at night to maintain safety and minimise impacts on road users.
 Under the project designation, we are also required to notify potentially affected people when night works are taking place.